 3. You have long-term financial goals

 Identifying long-term financial goals will help you determine if it makes sense to invest as a means to save.
-For example, if you plan to buy a house next year, investing isn’t the best way to save for the down payment.
+For example, if you plan to buy a house next year, investing may not be the best way to save for the down payment.
 Using your investments to save for short-term purchases can be ill-advised, though the stock market may increase over the long-term, it can fluctuate in the short-term.

 A sound investment strategy develops over time.
 Investing can be a smart solution for a purchase you’ll make more than five years in the future.
 Your child’s education, a sound retirement, a boat you’ll buy in 10 years – these are all great goals you can work toward with the right investment strategy.